openshift/origin/docs/cluster_up_down.md

 ```

 Both --version and --image may be combined to specify the image name prefix and tag for the images to use.

+The --force-pull flag may be used to force every image used by the OpenShift cluster to be pulled before use.
+If used with
+the --version=latest flag, the most recent images from the registry will be used.
+Using this flag will
+incur a performance cost, given that the docker registry needs to be contacted for every container that is created in the
+cluster.